The Best Noise-Canceling Headphones

 With a comfortable and lightweight neckband, excellent sound, and easy-to-use features, the Bose QuietControl 30 are hands-down the best option for in-ear noise cancellation.

 The QuietControl 30 also scored high marks during our testing for their respectable 10-hour battery life and sound quality.
-The bass and midrange is consistent, which means clear vocals and instruments.
-As in-ears the QuietControl 30 offer great noise isolation, so outside noises won’t interfere with your listening experience.
-They’re a little pricy at $300, but the Bose QuietControl 30 are our pick for their well-balanced design and noise cancellation that actually improves sound quality.
+The bass and midrange are consistent, which means clear vocals and instruments.
+As in-ears, the QuietControl 30 offer great noise isolation, so outside noises won’t interfere with your listening experience.
+They’re a little pricey at $300, but the Bose QuietControl 30 are our pick for their well-balanced design and noise cancellation that actually improves sound quality.